Lucrasoft/sharptypeconverter/README.md

 Uploading of multiple files, so converter can resolve internal dependencies correctly.

+same for console app.

+Fix code crash at files without a namespace

+resolve external dependancies and create typescript definition files to include with the output so the output code can build correctly

+try to build the output as initial validation.

 Improve method/constructor overloading.

 Test for bugs and for syntax types not yet implemented.

+github page UI:

+code highlighting

+multiple sample codes.

+better texbox formatting

 Think of more Todo points.